 One of the problems with sudden diet conversion is that the bird or birds stop eating.
 At no point do you want your bird to fear that there will be no food, nor do you want them to starve, obviously.
 This system works well for that.

 There are three parts here.
-The old diet, the new base diet, and any supplementary things you want to add (such as veggies).
+The old diet, the new base diet, and any supplementary things you want to add (such as veggies or chop).
 The basic concept is simple.
 Your bird will receive their old diet twice a day for a specified amount of time, as much as they want to eat of it.
 The new base diet (if they are non perishable foods) is left in the cage constantly, and supplements are added when the birds are most likely to eat them (first thing in the morning is good).
 Once the bird is consistently eating some of the new diet, you cut down the time the old diet is available until you get to the point that they don't get any at all.

 Step Three: Putting things into play.